SumitK27/Battery-Notifier/README.md

 ## **Description**

-A simple utility tool that warns you when battery is fully charged or when it's low by a beep sound.
+A CLI based battery notify tool to avoid over or under charge of your system's battery.

 ## **Packages Used**

-`psutil` for getting battery stats.
+-   `psutil` for getting battery stats.
-`winsound` to produce beep sound from Windows system.
+-   `winsound` to produce beep sound from Windows system.
-`time` to await the execution.
+-   `time` to await the execution.

 ## **How to Use**